Engin Fırat

-Engin Firat (born 11 June 1970) is a Turkish football manager and former player.
+Engin Fırat (11 June 1970 – 9 March 2026) was a Turkish footballer and manager.

 Coaching career

 Sepahan

-After coming to an agreement with Ali Daei and the Iran football federation, Firat signed a head coaching job with the previous season's runner up and Asian Champions League finalist Sepahan.
+After coming to an agreement with Ali Daei and the Iran football federation, Fırat signed a head coaching job with the previous season's runner up and Asian Champions League finalist Sepahan.

-Firat was among the candidates to become head coach of Nigeria to lead the team in 2010 FIFA World Cup, a job he rejected.
+Fırat was among the candidates to become head coach of Nigeria to lead the team in 2010 FIFA World Cup, a job he rejected.

-Firat was honoured with an award, as best Turkish coach abroad, by Celik Bilek Ödülleri in Turkey.
+Fırat was honoured with an award, as best Turkish coach abroad, by Celik Bilek Ödülleri in Turkey.

-In the next years Firat was active in the Coaching Education of Iranian Coaches.
+In the next years Fırat was active in the Coaching Education of Iranian Coaches.

 Gostaresh Foolad

-After Luka Bonačić resigned to become the head coach of Sepahan, Firat was appointed as the club head coach for 2011–12 season.
-Firat led the team in the first twelve matches but resigned in October 2011.
+After Luka Bonačić resigned to become the head coach of Sepahan, Fırat was appointed the club head coach for 2011–12 season.
+Fırat led the team in the first twelve matches but resigned in October 2011.
 After he left Iran, he got offers from Galati (Romania), Rizespor and Konyaspor (Turkey), which he refused.

 Later careers

-In November 2014, Firat was offered the assistant coach position by Galatasaray.
+In November 2014, Fırat was offered the assistant coach position by Galatasaray.
 He refused to work with head coach Cesare Prandelli.
-At the time, newspapers in Bosnia and Herzegovina wrote that Firat was a top candidate for the new head coach of Bosnian national team.
+At the time, newspapers in Bosnia and Herzegovina wrote that Fırat was a top candidate for the new head coach of Bosnian national team.

 In 2016 Fırat was chosen as vice president of the TÜFAD Europe (European Turkish Coaches Association).